qase-tms/reporters/src/js/syntax/syntax-cypress.md

 > [**Click here**](https://github.com/cskmnrpt/qase-cypress/tree/main/cypress/e2e/tests/examples) to view Example tests for the following syntax.

-If you do not use any Qase syntax, the reporter uses the title from the `describe` and `test` functions to make the Suite and Test case titles while publishing results.
+If you do not use any Qase syntax, the reporter uses the title from the `describe` and `it` functions to make the Suite and Test case titles while publishing results.

 ## Example Spec file